December 2023 Board Update

 The FINRA Board of Governors held its final meeting of the year last week, and I am pleased to share some updates from our discussions.

-During the meeting, the Board approved two rule proposals—listed below—and approved FINRA’s 2023 proposed budget.
+During the meeting, the Board approved two rule proposals (listed below), approved FINRA’s 2024 proposed budget, and continued discussions around FINRA’s financials, including expenses and the drawdown of reserves.
 In addition, the Board appointed new members to the Small Firm Advisory Committee (SFAC) and National Adjudicatory Council (NAC).
-These newly appointed members, as well as recently elected members of the SFAC and Regional Committees, were announced last week via an Election Notice.
+In the coming weeks, we will publish an Election Notice announcing these newly appointed members, as well as the newly elected members of the SFAC, NAC and Regional Committees.

-The Board also previewed the 2023 Report on FINRA’s Examination and Risk Monitoring Program, which will provide firms with insight into findings from recent oversight activities of FINRA's Regulatory Operations to help inform the development and operation of firms’ compliance programs.
+The Board also previewed the 2024 FINRA Annual Regulatory Oversight Report—formerly the Report on FINRA’s Examination and Risk Monitoring Program—which will provide firms with key insights and observations from recent oversight activities of FINRA's Regulatory Operations to help inform the development and operation of firms’ compliance programs.
 We anticipate publishing the report next month.

 Robert W. Cook